KBora/amplifyapp/README.md

 - Authentication - Implemented using AWS CLI libraries

 ## About

-This application presents lists of classical music, grouped by music examination diploma repertoire.
-It allows candidates to browse, select and organise a program of music for their a particular exam.
+This site presents classical music repertoire, organised by music examination diploma and instrument.
+It allows candidates and music lovers to browse and select a program of music.
+Further information is provided, such as average playing duration, recommended recordings from YouTube and Spotify, suggested editons (free and paid sheet music) and user comments (to do).

-## Tailwind installation
 https://tailwindcss.com/docs/guides/create-react-app
 Use node v12.18.3